axoflow/axosyslog-core-docs/content/shared/wnt/note-logrotate.md

 When using this destination, update the configuration of your log rotation program to rotate these files.
 Otherwise, the log files can become very large.

-Also, after rotating the log files, reload {{% productparam "abbrev" %}} using the `syslog-ng-ctl reload` command, or use another method to send a SIGHUP to {{% productparam "abbrev" %}}.
+Also, after rotating the log files, reload {{% param "product.abbrev" %}} using the `syslog-ng-ctl reload` command, or use another method to send a SIGHUP to {{% param "product.abbrev" %}}.

 {{% /alert %}}